 Laser Hair Removal for Blondes

-Laser hair removal has become very popular in the last couple years.
-While this is very useful for prolonged hair removal, laser hair removal for blonde hair can require special treatments.
+Laser hair removal has become very popular in the last couple of years.
+While it is very useful for prolonged hair removal, laser hair removal for blonde hair can require special treatment.

 This technique functions the best with dark hair and light skin.
 When that is not the case, as with blond hair, it may be necessary to find alternative treatments.